YuzhuoMa97/SPAGxECCT/README.md

 - Please refer to the [SPAGxE documentation](https://yuzhuoma97.github.io/RetroSPAgwas.github.io/docs/approach_GxE.html) for more details on how to conduct GxE analysis using this package.

-- Please do not hesitate to contact yuzhuoma@stu.pku.edu.cn or wenjianb@pku.edu.cn if you meet any problem.
+- Please do not hesitate to contact yuzhuoma@stu.pku.edu.cn or yuzhuoma@amss.ac.cn if you meet any problem.
 Suggestions or comments are also welcome.

 ## Introduction of SPAGxE<sub>CCT</sub>